 Find your best rate loan without needing an initial credit check.

 ‘Soft Credit Match’ our broker partner’s technology matches your profile with our industry-leading panel of Financial Conduct Authority (FCA) approved direct lenders without leaving any mark on your credit record.

 With no obligation & no cost – it’s the best way to find a loan.Get Your CreditMatch

 How can I borrow money fast?

 At New Horizons, we have a quick online application process, which means that you can submit your application in less than 2 minutes.
-The lenders on the panel will provide an instant decision, and if accepted, you could receive the loan within 15 minutes*
+The lenders on the panel will provide an instant decision, and if accepted, you could receive the loan on the same day

 Can I still borrow money if I am in an IVA?

 If you are currently in an IVA (Individual Voluntary Arrangement) you are technically able to borrow £500 under the terms of your arrangement.
 If you need to borrow more than £500, you need permission from the Insolvency Practitioner.

 Being in an IVA will make obtaining credit difficult, due to the fact that you have shown you are unable to make the required payments on your debts.
 This will have had a significant impact on your credit rating, which all credit providers will use to assess your suitability for credit.
 Some short term lenders may consider your application if you can display an ability to make the repayments.

 Giving customers a higher level of flexibility allows them to tailor their loan repayments in such a way as not too put too much pressure on a single month.New Horizons

 Before you decide to apply for any type of credit, there are a few things that it is important to consider.
 Taking out any form of credit is something that should be taken very seriously as the impact that missing or being late with repayments can follow you for a number of years.